razab87/CombiMerge/README.md

 CombiMerge is a python plugin for GIMP 3.0 (requires python3).
 When you have a GIMP session with several grouped layers, CombiMerge selects one layer from each group, merges them together and exports the result as image.
 This is done for every possible combination.
 For a detailed description of how it works, see the "Usage" section below.

 Tested on Linux Mint 22 but should also work on other Linux distros as well as on Windows and macOS.
-(For Linux users, it might be necessary to use a flatpak install of GIMP to run python plugins properly.)

 **Installation**

 - Download the .zip-file from the [release section](https://github.com/razab87/CombiMerge/releases/tag/v1.0).
-- Extract the .zip-files and copy the folder "combi_merge" found in CombiMerge-1-0/ to your .../GIMP/3.0/plug-ins folder.
+- Extract the .zip-file and copy the folder "combi_merge" found in CombiMerge-1-0/ to your .../GIMP/3.0/plug-ins folder.
 - In GIMP, CombiMerge should then be visible under "Filters".
 (If not, it may be necessary to make the .py file from combi_merge/ executable, using chmod on linux or equivalent methods on other platforms).
 - The .zip also contains two example .xcf-files showing how to properly set up a GIMP session so that CombiMerge can be applied.
 - Note: When downloading the plugin via the green "Code" button, you may have to make the .py file executable before using it.